Postal Address: Yelahanka New Town

 Principal and Higher Education Advisor: Sathish Jayarajan

-Administrator, Admissions and Examinations Officer (CIE): Joel Kribairaj
+and Chief Examinations Officer (CIE, College Board): Joel Kribairaj

 ES Coordinator: K.V.Jhumki

 MS Coordinator: Hema Mandanna